quocvu/quocvu.github.io/_posts/2015-01-08-adding-a-angularjs-filter-to-a-mean-js-app.md

 };
 {% endhighlight %}

-Third, to inject it into your app, edit the `public/config.js` file and add a new element to the end of the array `applicationModuleVendorDependencies` with the module name `truncate`
+Third, to inject it into your app, edit the `public/config.js` file and add a new element to the end of the array `applicationModuleVendorDependencies` with the module name `truncate` (line 7).

-{% highlight javascript %}
+{% highlight javascript linenos %}
 'use strict';

 // Init the application configuration module for AngularJS application